 Susan Collins began her teaching career in 1991 in rural Mississippi.
 She served in 4 different communities in central and north Mississippi as a music educator, mostly elementary general music with one year as a middle school band director.
-She stepped out of working full time in the classroom for 9 years when her children were very young but never left teaching.
-She set up an early childhood music studio and taught music for birth to age 5 (with an adult caregiver).
+She stepped out of working full-time in the classroom for 9 years when her children were very young but never left teaching.
+She set up an early childhood music studio and taught music from birth to age 5 (with an adult caregiver).
 Susan moved to Kingman in northwest rural Arizona in 2016 where she teaches k-5 general music.

 Susan achieved National Board Certification in the fall of 2016, just after moving to Arizona.
 She has served as a 2017-18 Arizona Hope Street Group Teacher Fellow and a Candidate Support Provider for National Board Candidates.
 She is passionate about advocating for the needs of rural schools and ensuring that every student receives an excellent education.

-When she is not teaching, advocating, or writing about education issues, She is outdoors hiking, reading, and going to musical performances.
+When she is not teaching, advocating, or writing about education issues, she is outdoors hiking, reading, and going to musical performances.
 She can often be found off the grid pondering her next writing piece!